The Schmahmann Laboratory for Neuroanatomy and Cerebellar Neurobiology focuses on two inter-related areas of investigation:

 - Our work using tract tracer injections in monkeys remains the gold standard for defining nerve pathways that link different regions of the brain.
 The exciting new development in this field is that we now have the ability, using MRI techniques (DSI – diffusion spectrum imaging) to conduct research in the human brain, both living and deceased, to find out how the human brain is hard wired.
 This line of enquiry will enable us to start fulfilling the centuries old dream of studying the human brain directly – not the monkey or cat brain with extrapolation to human, but the human brain itself.

-- We will also continue to use this connectional approach to explore how the cerebellum is linked to the cerebral hemispheres thus allowing the cerebellum to carry out its tasks.
+- We use this connectional approach to explore how the cerebellum is linked to the cerebral hemispheres thus allowing the cerebellum to carry out its tasks.

-- This work has already led to fundamental new insights, and with the ability to study living people at different ages and the same individuals across time we are hopeful that it will shed light on the human brain in health and disease.
+- This work led to fundamental new insights, and with the ability to study living people at different ages and the same individuals across time we are hopeful that it will continue to shed light on the human brain in health and disease.